-A local computer installed in the building can communicate with the RS-485 network utilizing E-Mon's RS-232 conversion key.
-The RS-232 key is connected to the RS-485 terminals in the closest meter using a cable with an RJ-11 plug terminating the end that is plugged into the key and is open wiring on the other end for attachment to the meter's 3-screw RS-485 terminal block.
+A local computer installed in the building can communicate with the RS-485 network.
+The computer must be connected to an RS-232 key.
+The RS-232 key is then connected to an available RS-485 jack in the meter using an RJ-11 cable.